LLeon360/CS163-Projects-2024Fall/_posts/2024-12-13-team22-image-to-image.md

 ### Training and Simplified U-Net Model

-The backbone model used to predict the noise is a U-Net which resembles an encoder-decoder model with additional skip connections (kind of similar to residual connections) concatenating outputs of encoder blocks to decoder blocks of matching dimensions such that the model diagram resembles a "U" [2].
+The backbone model used to predict the noise is a U-Net which resembles an encoder-decoder model with additional skip connections (kind of similar to residual connections) concatenating outputs of encoder blocks to decoder blocks of matching dimensions such that the model diagram resembles a "U" [<a href="#references">2</a>].

 The model is also conditioned on the current timestep which helps inform how "noisy" the input image will be.
 An addition made to the standard U-Net is a time embedding which converts the low frequency timestep information to high frequency sinusoidal embeddings.
 These embeddings are projected into the output channel dimension for each block using a linear layer and added to each spatial location / pixel.